ajb413/sqlite-bulk-insert/readme.md

 # Bulk Insert
-Wrapper [`sqlite`](https://www.npmjs.com/package/sqlite) npm package.
+Wrapper for [`sqlite`](https://www.npmjs.com/package/sqlite) npm package.
 The bulk insert has no limit on how many rows it will attempt to insert.
 Careful, or `RangeError: Invalid string length` will occur because the insert becomes a long `string`.
+Returns an ES6 promise.

 ```javascript
 const sqlite = require('sqlite');